tytydraco/yessleep/out/Weird_Coworker_Update_My_Final_Wish.md

 During the drive, Aanya ended up breaking the silence by telling me about how she became a churel.
 I got her permission to retell it here, since I didn't want to violate her trust after such an intimate admission.

 “On my 18th birthday, my parents told me that they were taking me to a big family party.”
 She chuckled bitterly.
-“Turns out, it was my wedding.
+“Turns out, it was my wedding."

 Horrified, I gaped at her.